TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Translating prioritization into a usable system

-Supporting context such as historical trends and aggregate metrics was intentionally secondary, used to validate decisions rather than drive them.
+Supporting context like historical trends and aggregate metrics was intentionally secondary, used to validate decisions rather than drive them.
 This shifted the product from a collection of dashboards into a coordinated decision workflow.

 Top of the dashboard